Kaveh Rezaei: U23

 In 2012, he broke in to coach Ali Reza Mansourian's squad and has been regular feature ever since.
 He was called up for the 2013 AFC U-22 Championship, where he was the leading goalscorer after the group stage with 5 goals in 3 matches, including a hat trick in his last game.
 He named in Iran U23 final list for Incheon 2014.

 Senior

 Rezaei attempting a bicycle kick in a friendly against Togo in 2017.

 Rezaei received his first call-up to the senior side on 30 August 2015 replacing injured Alireza Jahanbakhsh.
 He made his debut against India during Iran's 2018 World Cup Qualification campaign on 8 September 2015.
 After a 2-year absence from the international side, Rezaei received another call-up on 1 October 2017 to play for Iran in friendlies against Togo and Russia.
 On 17 March 2018, he scored his first international goal in a 4–0 victory against Sierra Leone.
 In May 2018, he was named in Iran's preliminary squad for the 2018 World Cup in Russia but did not make the final 23.

 Style of play

-A hardworking, skillful and creative forward, who is good in the air and is known for his great striking ability.
-A typical number 9, Rezaei been used on the wings through his career.
-Charleroi teammate and French goalkeeper Nicolas Penneteau heaped praise towards Rezaei, calling him "a complete striker".
+Rezaei is a forward known for his aerial ability and finishing.
+Primarily a centre-forward, he has also been deployed on the wings during his career.